 If your furnace smells like gas continuously, shut it down.
 If you know where your main gas supply valve is, turn that off too.
 Then call the gas company and us for assistance.

-If your furnace smells like sewer, or rotten eggs, you’ll want to make sure you aren’t dealing with a gas leak.
+If your furnace smells like a sewer or rotten eggs, you’ll want to make sure you aren’t dealing with a gas leak.
 If you don’t, the problem could be with your sewer lines and not your furnace.
 This is especially true if it’s been very dry lately.

 Cause: Dry Sewer Trap or Sewer Leak